emishur/typelevel/README.md

       console.log(v);
       break;
     default:
-      // case "b" is missing, and there is compile time error assertNever(v);
+      // case "b" is missing, and there IS a compile time error assertNever(v);
   }
 }